marcin-przywoski/FacebookExportDatePhotoFixer/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/marcin-przywoski/FacebookExportDatePhotoFixer) [![Downloads](https://img.shields.io/github/downloads/marcin-przywoski/FacebookExportDatePhotoFixer/total)](https://github.com/marcin-przywoski/FacebookExportDatePhotoFixer/releases)

 This application is used to embed dates (Creation Time, Last Access Time, Last Write Time) back into the media contained in the Facebook Export as by default these are stripped.
-Currently it works only for HTML exports and selected media formats (GIF / JPG / MP4 / PNG).
+Currently it works for both HTML and JSON exports and selected media formats (GIF / JPG / MP4 / PNG).
 I've created it as there was no tool available for easy use that allowed to instantly embed dates from Messenger HTML files back into saved media and copy them to another location to keep original files in place.
 In case of any issues just post a new issue and I'll fix it - it will be a great opportunity for learning.
+Same goes for improvements!
 ## Installation
 Download the repository and compile it by yourself in VS Code or VS or download the compiled package from the Packages section
 I've added pre-compiled self contained packages if you don't have .NET core runtime installed

 ## Requirements
-- .NET 5 runtime or .NET 3.1 runtime if you want to compile it for yourself
+- .NET 5 runtime, .NET 6 runtime or .NET 3.1 runtime if you want to compile it for yourself

 ## Road map